Zamazenta (Hero of Many Battles Form) Pokémon GO Raid Battle Tips

-Zamazenta is a Fighting-type Legendary Pokémon originally discovered in the Galar region.
+Zamazenta in its Hero of Many Battles form is a Fighting-type Legendary Pokémon originally discovered in the Galar region.
 This Pokémon slept for aeons while in the form of a statue—it was asleep for so long, people forgot that it ever existed.
-Learn which Pokémon will be most effective in Raid Battles against Zamazenta, how to catch Zamazenta after winning a Raid Battle, and how best to use the Warrior Pokémon after you’ve caught it.
+You don’t want to sleep on the chance to take it on in raids, so learn which Pokémon will be most effective in Raid Battles against Zamazenta, how to catch Zamazenta after winning a Raid Battle, and how best to use the Warrior Pokémon after you’ve caught it.

 Which Pokémon to Use in a Zamazenta Raid in Pokémon GO

 As a Fighting-type Pokémon, Zamazenta is vulnerable to Flying-, Psychic-, and Fairy-type attacks.
 When selecting Pokémon for your Zamazenta Raid Battle lineup, it helps to choose Pokémon that have a Fast Attack and a Charged Attack of one of these types if you want to deal as much damage as possible.
-It’s not necessary to choose only Flying-, Psychic-, or Fairy-type Pokémon, but a Pokémon that shares a type with these attacks will benefit from a same-type attack bonus, which will allow these attacks to deal an additional 20% damage.
+A Pokémon that shares a type with these attacks will benefit from a same-type attack bonus, which will allow these attacks to deal an additional 20% damage.
 Remember that you’ll be battling Zamazenta’s Hero of Many Battles form, which is exclusively a Fighting type, unlike its Fighting- and Steel-type Crowned Shield form.

 Suggested Flying-type Pokémon